chef/chef-web-docs/content/chef_compliance_phase.md

 To enable reporting to Chef Automate with profiles from Chef Automate, you need to have Chef Infra Server integrated with [Chef Automate](https://docs.chef.io/integrate_compliance_chef_automate.html#collector-chef-server-automate).
 You can then set the `fetcher` attribute to 'chef-server'.

-This allows the audit cookbook to fetch profiles stored in Chef Automate.
+This allows Compliance Phase to fetch profiles stored in Chef Automate.
 For example:

 ```ruby
 default['audit']['reporter'] = 'chef-server-automate'